Alternatively, to load the driver as a module at boot time, place the

 # cp GENERIC MYKERNEL

-MYKERNEL can now be customized with any ASCII text editor.
 The default editor is vi, though an easier editor for beginners, called ee, is also installed with FreeBSD.

 It is easy to remove support for a device or option and end up with a broken kernel.
-For example, if the ata(4) driver is removed from the kernel configuration file, a system using ATA disk drivers may not boot.
-When in doubt, just leave support in the kernel.

 In addition to the brief descriptions provided in this file, additional descriptions are contained in NOTES, which can be found in the same directory as GENERIC for that architecture.
 For architecture independent options, refer to /usr/src/sys/conf/NOTES.

 When finished customizing the kernel configuration file, save a backup copy to a location outside of /usr/src.
+Alternately, keep the kernel configuration file elsewhere and create a symbolic link to the file:

-An include directive is available for use in configuration files.
-This allows another configuration file to be included in the current one, making it easy to maintain small changes relative to an existing file.
 If only a small number of additional options or drivers are required, this allows a delta to be maintained with respect to GENERIC, as seen in this example:

-Using this method, the local configuration file expresses local differences from a GENERIC kernel.
-As upgrades are performed, new features added to GENERIC will also be added to the local kernel unless they are specifically prevented using nooptions or nodevice.
-A comprehensive list of configuration directives and their descriptions may be found in config(5).
+As upgrades are performed, new features added to GENERIC will also be added to the local kernel unless they are specifically prevented using nooptions

-To build a file which contains all available options, run the following command as root:
+To build a file which contains all available options, run the following command as

 10.5.
 Building and Installing a Custom Kernel